How you can prevent the spread of COVID-19

 - How to Wear Face Coverings

-Social distancing means staying six feet apart from people when you are out in public and avoiding large groups and crowded places.
-When going out to eat ors hop or waiting in line, give the people around you space and use other tools to help mitigate risks
+Social distancing means staying six feet apart from others when you are out in public and avoiding large groups and crowded places.
+When inside campus buildings, traveling across campus, or waiting in line at the dining hall, maintain proper space from those around you and use other tools, such as wearing face coverings, to help mitigate risks of exposure or transmission.

 How to Know When You’re Sick

-Being able to recognize symptoms of COVID-19 is a key component of keeping the spread of the virus under control.
-If you have any symptoms, make sure you contact the Dyson Wellness Center at 630-637-5550, firstname.lastname@example.org or fill out and submit the COVID-19 online reporting form.
+Being able to recognize symptoms of COVID-19 is a key component to reducing the spread of COVID-19.
+If you have any symptoms, contact the Dyson Wellness Center at 630-637-5550 or email@example.com, and fill out and submit the COVID-19 online reporting form.
 Some of the common symptoms of COVID-19 include fever, chills, muscle pain, new loss of taste or smell, sore throat, shortness of breath or difficulty breathing, and cough.
 Not all the symptoms need to be present to indicate COVID-19, and the severity of the symptoms may range from mild to severe.

 How to Reduce the Spread

-Help prevent the spread of diseases like COVID-19- by avoiding close contact with people who are sick.
-Practice social distancing and cover your cough or sneeze with a tissue.
-Make sure you throw the tissue in the trash and wash your hands.
-Wash your hands with soap and warm water often for 20 seconds.
+Help prevent the spread of COVID-19- by avoiding close contact with people who are sick.
+Practice social distancing and cover your coughs and sneezes with a tissue.
+Wash your hands often with soap and warm water for 20 seconds.
 Avoid touching your nose, eyes and mouth.
-Follow North Central policies and wear a face covering over your nose and mouth when in public.
+Wear a face covering when in public.
 Clean and disinfect frequently touched surfaces and objects.
 Stay home if you are sick except to get medical care.
 Encourage those around you to also help stop the spread by following all these steps!